b. Sagamihara, Japan 1956

 Renée Rey is a painter in southwest Florida, by way of upstate New York, New Hampshire and New York City.
 Multi-cultural heritage, birthplace in Japan, coming of age in the tumultuous late 1960’s and early 1970's, trans disciplinary academic studies, and world travels, have translated into social justice and political narratives in the fusion of surrealist and expressionist artwork.
 Her experiences have culminated in a body of work that examines the connection between nature and human nature, and spirituality and sustainability.

 Currently, Rey investigates themes of cultural identity, diversity and equality, and how they link to science, politics, religion, history and memories.
 As an explorer, she searches for unexpected associations and commonalities in an increasingly complex world.
 Rey becomes invested in the natural balance of connection between people and cultural influences, organic and inorganic the global environment, and the future and the past.
 The result is artwork that aims to plant new seeds of thought, grow awareness, and cultivate colorful questions and conversations about the human condition.

-In her studio practice, the Artist interprets traditional landscapes and cityscapes into otherworldly surroundings that at first glance create a dream-like utopian calm but could signal an impending apocalyptic storm.
+In her studio practice, the Artist interprets traditional landscapes into otherworldly surroundings that at first glance create a dream-like utopian calm but could signal an impending apocalyptic storm.
 Energized by this dichotomy, she works intuitively, slinging, swiping and streaming oil and acrylic allowing for the beauty of color mixed with unbridled accident.
 Freedom of expression through the media challenges her to marry levels of thought-provoking ideas with layers of expressive vibrant, gestural mark making, and luscious strokes of thin and thick paint as she works on the raw unencumbered spaces of

 canvas, paper and wood.